mondoohq/cnquery/README.md

 To exit, either press CTRL + D or type `exit`.

-You can run the shell against local and remote targets, like `k8s`, `aws`, `docker`, and many more.
+You can run the shell against local and remote targets like `k8s`, `aws`, `docker`, and many more.
 Run `--help` to see a full list of supported providers.

 ## Run simple queries